-RETIRED CHIEF CLIVE WEIGHILL: Yes.
-5 6 MS. JESSICA BARLOW: Okay.
+RETIRED CHIEF CLIVE WEIGHILL: 5 Yes.
+6 MS. JESSICA BARLOW: Okay.
 And, we also saw videos and some of the successes of said programs; correct?
 7 RETIRED CHIEF CLIVE WEIGHILL: Yes.
 8 9 MS. JESSICA BARLOW: And, I'm wondering if you could speak to any geographical limitations of those 10 programs?
 So, for example, who can access those programs 11 and if it's based on where you live?
 12

 RETIRED CHIEF CLIVE WEIGHILL: Yes.
-And, 13 once again, we're going to run into the same dilemma in 14 remote areas that we would with diversion programs, because 15 there just isn't the resources in those remote areas.
+13 And, once again, we're going to run into the same dilemma in 14 15 remote areas that we would with diversion programs, because there just isn't the resources in those remote areas.
 For 16 17 instance, the Strengthening Families Program, we have six people working in that program.
 If you're in a small place 18 like Fond-du-Lac, there's no way you could have six 19 resources up there working on that.
 But, once again, I 20 21 think there can be alternatives that could be done that could still allow that to happen, but on a smaller scale.
-22 MS. JESSICA BARLOW: Okay.
-And so, would 23 you make any recommendations beyond that to have increasedfunding or access to these types of programs for northern

-1 or remote First Nations communities?

-2 RETIRED CHIEF CLIVE WEIGHILL: I would

-3 absolutely go along with recommendations like that.
+22 or remote First Nations communities?
+1 RETIRED CHIEF CLIVE WEIGHILL: I would 2 3 absolutely go along with recommendations like that.
 4 MS. JESSICA BARLOW: Okay.
-You spoke to

-5 looking at urbanization earlier; do you recall that?

-6 RETIRED CHIEF CLIVE WEIGHILL: Yes.

-7 MS. JESSICA BARLOW: Okay.
-And, would you

-8 envision the study to include looking at inadequacies of

-9 programs and services in northern and remote First Nations

-10 communities that might be bringing people to municipal or

-11 urban jurisdictions?

-12 RETIRED CHIEF CLIVE WEIGHILL: Absolutely.

-13 MS. JESSICA BARLOW: Okay.
+You spoke to looking at urbanization earlier; do you recall that?
+5 6 RETIRED CHIEF CLIVE WEIGHILL: Yes.
+MS. JESSICA BARLOW: Okay.
+And, would you 7 envision the study to include looking at inadequacies of 8 9 programs and services in northern and remote First Nations communities that might be bringing people to municipal or 10 urban jurisdictions?
+11 RETIRED CHIEF CLIVE WEIGHILL: Absolutely.
+12 MS. JESSICA BARLOW: Okay.
 Thank you.
-And,

-14 you also spoke about Operation Runaway, and you stated that

-15 these programs canvass or study reasons why youth are

-16 running away; is that accurate?

-17 RETIRED CHIEF CLIVE WEIGHILL: Yes.
+And, 13 you also spoke about Operation Runaway, and you stated that 14 15 these programs canvass or study reasons why youth are running away; is that accurate?
+16 17 RETIRED CHIEF CLIVE WEIGHILL: Yes.
 Yes.

-18 MS. JESSICA BARLOW: And, are you able to

-19 speak to any of the common themes regarding these reasons

-20 if you've received this information?

-21 RETIRED CHIEF CLIVE WEIGHILL: No, I
+MS. JESSICA BARLOW: And, are you able to 18 speak to any of the common themes regarding these reasons 19 if you've received this information?
+20 21 RETIRED CHIEF CLIVE WEIGHILL: No, I haven't.

-22 haven't.
 That program got underway just before I left.

-23 And, I know they have been evaluating, but I haven't seen

-24 any of those results.
+22 And, I know they have been evaluating, but I haven't seen 23 24 any of those results.
 25 MS. JESSICA BARLOW: And, will those results